CARDIO EXERCISE FOR WEIGHT LOSS, HEALTH, AND FITNESS

 By Donovan Baldwin

-There is a lot of talk these days about exercise, fitness, weight loss, and health.
+There's a lot of discussion these days about exercise, fitness, weight loss, and health.

-The cardiovascular system is, very simply put, the heart with all its connected miles of veins and arteries.
+Simply stated, the cardiovascular system is the heart, together with all its connected miles of veins, arteries and capillaries.

-Since the heart is essentially a muscle, it reacts to exercise by becoming fitter, stronger, and more efficient.
-It also becomes less prone to failure, which is usually signaled by heart disease or a heart attack.
+Since the heart is essentially a muscle, like other muscles it reacts to exercise by becoming stronger, more fit and more efficient.
+A well trained heart also becomes less prone to failure, which is usually the result heart disease or a heart attack.
+A fit heart also recovers more rapidly should such an event occur.
 An additional benefit is that the exercises which are good for the heart are generally good for the other parts of the cardiovascular system, and many other organs, glands, and functions of the body as well!

-However, not all exercises are of equal cardio benefit, and this is primarily for one reason.
+However, not all exercises are created equal when it comes to their potential cardiovascular benefit, and this is primarily for one reason.

 Endurance.

-Some exercises, such as weight lifting, require such brief moments of exertion, followed by resting periods, that the heart is not sufficiently affected to get much strengthening and training benefit.
+Some exercises, such as weight lifting, require such brief moments of exertion, followed by resting periods, that the heart is generally not going to be sufficiently affected to get much strengthening and training benefit.
+More recently, people wanting the best of all worlds, strength, cardiovascular health, and weight management, are checking out programs such as the Metabolic Surge - Rapid Fat Loss Program by well known fitness trainer, Nick Nilsson.

-To be effective, a cardio workout must be one where the exercise, or exercises, can be continually sustained over a length of time...such as 30 minutes, for example.
-Some of the best examples of cardio exercises are walking, running, and trying to keep up with a Richard Simmons tape.
-If you want to get an excellent overview of the effects of a good cardio workout, get a copy of "Aerobics" by Dr. Kenneth Cooper.
-It is simply written yet provides a great explanation of the value of cardio exercise.
+To really be effective, a good cardio workout must be one in which the exercise, or series of exercises, can be continually sustained over a long enough period of time...such as 30 minutes, for example...to actually achieve what Kenneth Cooper referred to as the "training benefit" in "Aerobics".
+Some of the best examples of good cardio exercises are walking, running, and trying to keep up with a Richard Simmons video.
+If you want to get an excellent overview of the effects of a good cardio workout, get a copy of "Aerobics" by Kenneth Cooper.
+It is simply written yet provides a great explanation of the value of cardio exercise and how to most effectively achieve the maximum benefits.

 Resistance Exercise

-This is not to say that resistance exercises such as weight lifting or push ups have no place in a fitness program.
-It is just that they produce certain health benefits as well, but have little to offer in the way of improving the strength and efficiency of the cardiovascular system.
-However, any complete exercise program, whether for fitness, health, or weight loss, should include both types of exercise to provide the most health benefits.
+I don't want you to think that resistance exercises such as weight lifting or push ups have no place in a fitness program.
+It is just that, while they also produce certain significant health benefits as well, they have little to offer in the way of improving the strength and efficiency of the cardiovascular system.
+Keep in mind that almost any complete exercise program, whether for fitness, health, or weight loss, should include both types of exercise, cardio and strength training, to provide the most health benefits.

 High Intensity and Low Intensity Cardio